GSR: A Generalized Symbolic Regression Approach: Implementation, Hyperparameters, and Additional Experiment Details

-Livermore-18 is more challenging than Livermore-2 and Nguyen-5 since it requires recovering the constant 5 without a constant optimizer \big(which can be recovered as $\frac{x+x+x+x+x}{x}$\big).
-For GSR, this can be recovered by naturally solving for the real-valued coefficient.
-The problem of the different methods on Livermore-22 lies in the constant $0.5$, which requires finding $\frac{x}{x+x}$ compared to GSR which simply solves for the optimal parameter multiplying $x^2$.
-We observe that GSR performs poorly on Livermore-9 and Livermore-21 compared to NGGPPS+SLP/HER.
-This can be due to the choice of hyperparameters (e.g. $M_{\phi}$, $n_{\boldsymbol{B}^{\phi}}$, and $n_v$) as well as the GP-based search process.
-These two benchmarks require finding the first $9$ and $8$ powers of $x$ simultaneously, respectively, which can be difficult to achieve by GSR, especially that we only consider $M_{\phi} = 15$ basis functions $\phi(\cdot)$ per expression of $f(\cdot)$, as mentioned earlier.
-Note that polynomials were not an issue for GSR up to the 6$^{\text{th}}$ order (i.e. Nguyen-4).
-We also tried experimenting with a 7$^{\text{th}}$ order polynomial (i.e. $y = x^7 + x^6 + x^5 + x^4 + x^3 + x^2 + x$) and GSR achieved 100\% recovery rate.
-We started observing a decline in the recovery rate when we added the 8$^{\text{th}}$ power of $x$.
-In other words, Livermore-21 (the 8$^{\text{th}}$ order polynomial) seems to be the limit that GSR can reach with polynomials while Livermore-9 (the 9$^{\text{th}}$ order polynomial) becomes very difficult to recover.
-It is worth noting that if the libraries for the Livermore-9 and Livermore-21 problems contained the square and cube operators $\{\bullet^2, \bullet^3\}$ (as is the case for the Jin benchmarks described in Table \ref{benchmarktable1}), then GSR would easily recover these two problems.
-Finally, GSR is not able to recover \mbox{Livermore-7 \big($y = \sinh(x)$\big) and Livermore-8 \big($y = \cosh(x)$\big)} since both benchmarks require finding the basis function $e^{-\bullet}$,\footnote{Livermore-7 and Livermore-8 can be expressed as $\sinh(x) = \frac{e^x - e^{-x}}{2}$ and $\cosh = \frac{e^x + e^{-x}}{2}$ respectively.} which cannot be expressed using our current encoding scheme unless it is available as a transformation by itself.
-That is, the exponential operator $e^{\bullet}$ is not enough to recover $\frac{1}{e^{\bullet}} = e^{-\bullet}$ using our current encoding scheme.
-Had the negative exponential operator $e^{-\bullet}$ been part of the library of allowable operations defined by Livermore-7 and Livermore-8, GSR would easily recover these two benchmarks.
-As we can see for SymSet-1 \big($y = x\sinh(x) - \frac{4}{5}$\big), we added the operator $e^{-\bullet}$ to the library of allowable operations (see Table \ref{benchmarktable2}), which made GSR's mission much simpler and it was able to recover the corresponding ground truth expression as shown in \mbox{Table \ref{SymSetexactexpr}.} It is worth mentioning that, although ground truth expressions are not expressible, GSR was naturally able to recover the best approximations possible for Livermore-7 and Livermore-8, which turned out to be their Taylor expansions around 0.
-GSR's typical output expressions were as follows: \underline{Livermore-7:} \underline{Livermore-8:} We next perform a runtime comparison between GSR and NGGPPS on the Nguyen benchmark problem set.
-We run each benchmark problem on a single core and report the results in Table \ref{table10runtime}.
+\underline{Livermore-8:} We next perform a runtime comparison between GSR and NGGPPS on the Nguyen benchmark problem set.
+We run each benchmark problem and report the runtimes in Table \ref{table10runtime}.
 We find that GSR exhibits faster runtime than NGGPPS, averaging $2.5$ minutes per run on the Nguyen benchmarks compared to $3.2$ minutes for NGGPPS.
 It is worth noting that although GSR is, on average, faster than NGGPPS, it still exhibits slower runtime on some problems (e.g. Nguyen-6 and Nguyen-9 in Table \ref{table10runtime}).
 This is due to the randomness of the search process as well as the use of sublibraries as mentioned earlier in the Appendix.
 Indeed, the runtime depends on the stopping criterion or condition.
 For example, one can shorten the runtime further if the interest is just in an approximation rather than an exact recovery.
 Our GSR method recovers exact expressions in the order of few minutes.